CDL Test Overview

 - And more

-There are 50 questions on the CDL general knowledge test.
+There are 50 questions on the CDL General Knowledge Test.
+All CDL applicants are required to take the General Knowledge Test.
 You can expect additional questions if you plan on pursuing endorsements.